esteinmetz/various/Stellaris/readme.md

 Name | Description | Notes
 ---- | ----------- | -----
-Shepherd | Civic to allow non-xenophobes to use livestock. | N/A
+Shepherd | Allow non-xenophobes to use livestock. | N/A
+Hyper Relays | Start the game with Hyper Relays. | Only available at start.

 ## New Origins

 Name | Description | Notes
 ---- | ----------- | -----
 Forge World | You begin on a Legendary Forge world. | This is great for minerals, alloys, ships, and robots.
 Non-biological species only.
+Nomads | Start with Space Industrialization (factory ships) and habitats. | Start w/ 1 low-powered one.
+Must select the AP and research it ASAP.
+Cloaking | Start w/ cloaking tech, gain bonuses to Espionage/cloaking. | Still testing.
+May change drastically.

 ## Other Changes

 1. Max trait picks = 99.
+1. Max favors stored = 25.
 1. Increase lithoid/toxoid passive production.
 1. Update livestock to allow livestock to fill worker roles.
 1. Increase maximum leader level cap (but not how the cap increases).